rahul4732saini/2048/README.md

     - Click on the `Code` button and select `Download ZIP`.​

-    - Extract the downloaded ZIP file and navigate to the extracted 2048 directory.​
+    - Finally, Extract the downloaded ZIP file.

-### Building and Running the Game:
+### Building and Running the Game

-Once you have the source code, compile and run the game with the following steps:
+Once you have the source code, navigate into the 2048 directory, compile and run the game with the following steps:

 1. **Build the Game**: